theycallmethetailor/js-function-scopes/README.md

 Put simply a scope in JavaScript defines what variables you have access to.

-Two types of scopes exsist:
+Two types of scopes exists:

 1. Global Scope
 2. Local Scopes